Emmanuel L. Di Rossetti

 -

 Authority has lost its nobility along with humility.
-Authority has become a synonym for implacable order, thoughtless force, and tyranny.
-What an inversion of values!
+Authority has become synonymous with implacable order, unthinking force, and tyranny.
+What a reversal of values!
 Whereas, according to Antigone, authority prevented tyranny!
-The modern era has this impression of authority because it has been trampled underfoot by Continue reading
+The modern era has this impression of authority because it has been trampled underfoot by… Continue reading

 -

-Unamuno on his quixotic quest
+Unamuno on his Quixotic quest

 -